Ivo-Balbaert/The_Way_to_Mojo/book/10_Standard_library_Examples.md

     # _ = add_positives[-2, 4]()  # 2
 ```

-If the condition fails, you get a compile error, and optionally the error message is displayed.
+If the condition fails, you get a **compile-time error**, and optionally the error message is displayed.
 Line 2 gives the error:
 ```
 constrained.mojo:2:23: note:               constraint failed: param assertion failed